-But older accounts don't always keep up the 'earning interest' side of that deal.
+But older accounts don't always keep up the "earning interest" side of that deal.

-Luckily, there's a way to make them good as new again: moving them to a new account with a new, better interest rate.
+Luckily, there's a way to make them good as new again: moving them to a new ISA account with a new, better interest rate.

 We look at why making that move is worthwhile and how to do it in this guide.

 But, just like real eggs, ISA nest eggs can turn rotten.

-|3% AER||0.1% AER|
+|3% AER||1% AER||0.1% AER|

-A better interest rate on a new ISA is important but, for a transfer, it's not the most important thing.
+A better interest rate on a new ISA is important but for a transfer, it's not the most important thing.

 When shopping around it's worth noting that banks won't accept transfers from within their organisation.

-It's not necessary to put any money into a transfer ISA in order to open it.
-You can do that, if you want to, but remember that anything you put in will come out of your tax-free allowance for that tax year.
+New account holders can do that if they want to, but they should remember that anything they put in themselves will come out of the tax-free allowance for that tax year.

 Once the account is opened, it's time to transfer the old ISA into the new account.

-Moving an ISA should be fairly simple and straightforward but sometimes problems do come up.
+Moving an ISA should be fairly simple and straightforward.
+But sometimes problems do come up.
 Here are a few - and how to avoid them.

-On a practical level this means that people with money in an ISA should not consider moving it to a current account or taking it out in cash thinking that they can just put the money into a 'transfers allowed' ISA.
+On a practical level this means that people with money in an ISA should not consider moving it to a current account or taking it out in cash, thinking that they can just put the money into a "transfers allowed" ISA.

 |Case study from the Financial Ombudsman Service (FOS)|